 - Job Development Investment Grant (JDIG): It is a discretionary incentive program that is performance based.
 The main aim of the program is to facilitate cash grants directly to new businesses and expanding companies.

 How do you incorporate in North Carolina?

 What type of business do you want to set up in North Carolina?
-If you want to set up company in North Carolina, you can choose to form Profit and Professional Corporations, Limited Partnerships (LP), Limited Liability Partnerships (LLP), and Limited Liability Companies (LLC) among others.
-The type of business entity you want to form can be domestic or foreign entity.
+If you want to set up a company in North Carolina, you can choose to form Profit and Professional Corporations, Limited Partnerships (LP), Limited Liability Partnerships (LLP), and Limited Liability Companies (LLC) among others.
+The type of business entity you want to form can be a domestic or a foreign entity.
 The forms and fee will be different for each type of entity.

 Business Entity Name

 If you have already identified the type of business you want to set up then the next step towards incorporation in North Carolina is to identify a name for your business entity.
 There are 3 steps towards business name formation and they are: